What role does sugar play in the body?

 Tip: Snack with savvy!

-If you want to be smart about sugar consumption, combine it with foods that are rich in fibre or protein, or eat it immediately after a main meal.
+If you want to be smart about sugar consumption, combine it with foods that are rich in fibre and protein, or eat it immediately after a main meal.
 When it’s mixed with other nutrients, sugar takes much longer to get to the blood.

 When do you get hungry?

 Are you one of those people that are always hungry?
-Then, over the next few days observe how long it takes you to get hungry after which meals, and which foods make you feel full longer.
+Then, over the next few days observe how long it takes you to get hungry after each meals, and which foods make you feel full longer.
 You should also plan to have your meals at regular intervals, as your stomach likes habit and adjusts to them.